PeteManchester/MediaPlayer/README.md

 We are currently implementing a http-daemon to make it possible to configure and control the whole application via a web-interface.

+##Wiki
+We have a [Wiki](https://github.com/PeteManchester/MediaPlayer/wiki) where you can find the documentation

 The MediaPlayer is easily extentable via [Plugins](https://github.com/PeteManchester/MediaPlayer/wiki).
 Right now, we have the following Plugins: